Chevrolet Captiva

-The Chevrolet Captiva is a compact crossover SUV marketed by General Motors under their Chevrolet marque.
+The Chevrolet Captiva is a compact crossover SUV marketed by General Motors.
 The first generation was developed by GM Korea, based on the GM Theta platform and derived from the S3X concept car revealed in 2004.
-Released in 2006, it was sold internationally as Chevrolet Captiva, in Australia and New Zealand as Holden Captiva and in South Korea as Daewoo Winstorm until 2011, when the international name was adopted.
+Released in 2006, it was sold internationally as the Chevrolet Captiva, in Australia and New Zealand as the Holden Captiva and in South Korea as the Daewoo Winstorm prior to the adoption of its international name in 2011, when the Daewoo brand was discontinued.
 The vehicle shares much its underpinnings with the similarly-styled Opel/Vauxhall Antara / second-generation Saturn Vue, with the Captiva offering optional third-row seating.

-In 2018, Chevrolet ended production of the first-generation Captiva and replacing it worldwide with the Equinox.
+In 2018, Chevrolet ended production of the first-generation Captiva and began replacing it worldwide with the Equinox.
 The second-generation Captiva, which is a rebadged Baojun 530 produced in China by SAIC-GM-Wuling, was introduced in Colombia in November 2018 and Thailand in March 2019.
 The second-generation model is also offered in many Latin American markets, including Mexico since 2021.